BethanyJep/global-ai-bootcamp-2025-workshop-models-in-github/docs/05_Multimodal_Interfaces.md

     ```Hey Copilot, how do I make the perfect pot of tea?```

 > [!TIP]
-> You can select Settings to change the voices between Wave, Grove, Canyon and Meadow.
+> You can select Settings to change the voices between Birch, Rain, Elm, Alder, Wave, Grove, Canyon and Meadow.

 ## Next Steps

 Congratulations!
 You have now completed the lab and you learnt how to interact with multimodal models.

-Move to [Summary](07_Summary.md) to proceed to complete the lab.
+Move to [Summary](06_Summary.md) to proceed to complete the lab.